 What is a qualifying free zone person

-A qualifying entity meets all regulatory conditions and can benefit from a 0 percent tax rate on qualifying income.
+A qualifying free zone person is a company that meets all regulatory conditions set by UAE tax authorities and is eligible for a 0 percent tax rate on qualifying income.

 Why this status matters